ceciliajonsson/L3-1DV610/modules/issue-log-text-checker.md

 ## TextReplacer (priviously part of TextManipulator)
 1. Update replaceWord to throw an error when a non-word (like a number) is entered
 2. Update replaceNumber to throw an error if a number isn't entered
+3. Update replaceSymbol to include -, ( and )

-2. Comment on line 43 in TextManipulator says: // If the text is empty or doesn't contain !?., send 'Hello World' back This is false as this has been updated and now returns: 'Couldn\'t find any sentences in the text.'
+4. Comment on line 43 in TextManipulator says: // If the text is empty or doesn't contain !?., send 'Hello World' back This is false as this has been updated and now returns: 'Couldn\'t find any sentences in the text.'

 ## Test